-- A. Holders of the Series C Preferred Stock shall have the right to vote together with the Common Stock, and not separately as a class, for the election of directors and upon all other matters to be voted on by the holders of the Common Stock of the Corporation.
-Every holder of shares of the Series C Preferred Stock shall have the number of votes equal to the number of shares of Common Stock that his or her shares of Series C Preferred Stock would be convertible into pursuant to Section 4 on the record date of the meeting at which such shares are being voted. - B. At each meeting or at any adjournment thereof at which the holders of the Series C Preferred Stock have the right to vote as a class, the presence, in person or by proxy, of the holders of a majority of the Series C Preferred Stock then outstanding will be required to constitute a quorum.
+A. Holders of the Series C-2 Preferred Stock shall have the right to vote together with the Common Stock, and not separately as a class, for the election of directors and upon all other matters to be voted on by the holders of the Common Stock of the Corporation.
+Every holder of shares of the Series C-2 Preferred Stock shall have the number of votes equal to the number of shares of Common Stock that his or her shares of Series C-2 Preferred Stock would be convertible into pursuant to Section 4 on the rec h such shares are being voted.

+B. At each meeting or at any adjournment thereof at which the holders of the Series C-2 Preferred Stock have the right to vote as a class, the presence, in person or by proxy, of the holders of a majority of the Series C-2 Preferred Stock then outstanding will be required to constitute a quorum.
 The vote of a majority of such quorum will be required to take any action at such meeting.
-Cumulative voting by holders of Series C Preferred Stock is prohibited.
-In the absence of a quorum, a majority of the holders present in person or by proxy of the Series C Preferred

-Stock shall have the power to adjourn the portion of the meeting related to that particular series for a period of up to 30 days without notice other than announcement at the meeting until a quorum shall be present.
+Cumulative voting by holders of Series C-2 Preferred Stock is prohibited.
+In the absence of a quorum, a majority of the y proxy of the Series C-2 Preferred Stock shall have the power to adjourn the portion of the meeting related to that particular series for a period of up to 30 days without notice other than announcement at the meeting until a quorum shall be present.